 - GaoGaiGar has played with it with Soldat J alien cyborg created on Red Planet to fight Primevals and their mechanization virus.
-He was turned into Zonderian Pizza after Red Planet was conquered and participate in invasion on Earth.
-Later, after his Heel-Face Turn Heroic Sacrifice he was restored by Arma to his original form.
-While fighting Primevals along heroes, he has few times to tell them he is no longer Pizza and Gai correcting himself after calling him "Pizza" has almost become a Running Gag.
+He was turned into Zonderian Pizza after Red Planet was conquered and participated in the invasion on Earth.
+Later, after his Heel–Face Turn Heroic Sacrifice he was restored by Arma to his original form.
+While fighting Primevals along the heroes, he has to tell them more than a few times that he is no longer Pizza, and Gai correcting himself after calling him "Pizza" has almost become a Running Gag.

-- Gurren Lagann had Viral caught and imprisoned after the Time Skip.
+- Tengen Toppa Gurren Lagann had Viral, who's a Beastman, caught and imprisoned after the Time Skip.
 When Simon is put in the next cell, the two are initially on bad terms... until Yoko busts them out and Simon asks Viral to pilot Gurren (the mecha of Viral's ex-Foil, Kamina) on the grounds that if they fail, the Beastmen will be destroyed as well, not just the humans.
 He accepts and permanently becomes the Gurren Lagann's co-pilot despite the fact that as a Beastman, he can't use Spiral Power (though the penultimate episode suggests otherwise).

 - In Soul Eater it's revealed that Kim Diehl is a Token Heroic Witch, who lacks their normal affinity (and love of) destruction because her magic's healing based.
 Her partner being able to transform into a broomstick is just a coincidence.

-- Arguably, the two stupid, stupid rat creatures that the Bones keep encountering.
-They are quick to surrender to human forces during a fight, are even quicker to avoid a fight in the first place, and in the end work out a tenative truce with the villagers that allows them to live in the woods on the condition that they don't eat anyone with a name.
+- The two stupid, stupid rat creatures that the Bones keep encountering.
+They are quick to surrender to human forces during a fight, are even quicker to avoid a fight in the first place, and in the end work out a tentative truce with the villagers that allows them to live in the woods on the condition that they don't eat anyone with a name.

 - Miss Martian from Teen Titans comics, through she is White Martian hiding as Green Martian who suppressed her nature and turned it into Superpowered Evil Side.